There are four School Houses, each named after a former Rector and led by a House Captain.

 The Purpose of the House System is to:

 House Points will be assigned to boys and Houses for participation as well as placings.

 All new students are allocated to Houses in February of each year.
 Students with a direct family history in one of the Houses are expected to follow the family tradition, otherwise they are allocated to Houses in rotation (according to numbers).

-L HALKET-DAWSON, Rector 1880-1887 opened the original Timaru High School on the present site of TGHS on Cain St. He introduced science into the curriculum (an unconventional innovation) and started taking boarders into his own residence (the old Rectory in Craigie Ave., now demolished).
+A L HALKETT DAWSON, Rector 1880-1887 opened the original Timaru High School on the present site of TGHS on Cain St. He introduced science into the curriculum (an unconventional innovation) and started taking boarders into his own residence (the old Rectory in Craigie Ave, now demolished).

 ALAN G TAIT, Rector 1935-1947 was assistant master under Mr Thomas (1913-1925); he left the School in 1925 to become Headmaster of Dannevirke High School, but returned as Rector in 1935 and guided the school through the difficult war years.
 He was responsible for the introduction of the School Certificate system.
 The bronze plaque at the entrance to the hall was presented by his family at the centennial celebrations in 1980.

 The main inter-house competition each year is for the Cleland Cup.
 This is the cumulative result of competition in swimming, athletics, debating, rugby, cross-country, basketball, quiz competitions and the Lovelock relays.
 All students are encouraged to participate in these activities as the allocation of points recognises participation as well as success.